 You can enjoy the city year-round, but it’s best to visit in the summer months and is when you can truly enjoy all the fun things to do in Vancouver.
 Summer runs from June to August with perfect warm weather and plenty of sunny days.
 Summer is fantastic with long summer days that give plenty of time to enjoy the summer festivals and farmers markets.

 This is the high season for tourism and better rates can be found from April to May and September to October.
 However, spring and fall can bring unreliable weather with lots of rainfall.
 If the rain will affect your trip it may be wise to pay the price for the high season.

 Winter in Vancouver can be wet and cool thanks to the coastal climate.
-Along with Victoria Vancouver is Canada’s most mild climate, but it also happens to be its most wet.
+Along with Victoria, Vancouver is Canada’s most mild climate, but it is also its most wet.
 It’s still an amazing time to visit the city and it does have great access to some world-class skiing at Whistler-Blackcomb.

 Vancouver has three seasons: snow season, sun season, and surf season.
 Snow season running from December through to March gives ample time to check out and shred Vancouver’s surrounding ski fields.
 Sun season is when the adventures begin, and Vancouver gets busier.
 The sunny months run from the end of March to August.